 Today is the birthday of one of our eponyms and we believe that this is the perfect occasion to introduce him to you.
 So enjoy learning a little bit about Mexican history… and don’t forget to pick up your 25% coupon on all Pancho Oxford models – PANCHO25!

-Pancho Villa (1878-1923) was a famed Mexican revolutionary and guerilla leader.
-He joined Francisco Madero’s uprising against Mexican President Porfirio Díaz in 1909, and later became leader of the División del Norte cavalry and governor of Chihuahua.
+Pancho Villa (1878-1923) was a fameous Mexican revolutionary and guerrilla leader.
+He joined Francisco Madero’s uprising against Mexican President Porfirio Díaz in 1909.
+During that time, he became leader of the División del Norte cavalry and governor of Chihuahua.
 After clashing with former revolutionary ally Venustiano Carranza, Villa killed more than 30 Americans in a pair of attacks in 1916.
 That drew the deployment of a U.S. military expedition into Mexico, but Villa eluded capture during the 11-month manhunt.
 Pardoned by Mexican President Adolfo de la Huerta in 1920, Villa retired to a quiet life at his ranch until his assassination.

 Born Doroteo Arango on June 5, 1878, in Río Grande, Mexico.
 Villa helped out on his parents’ farm.
 After his father’s death, he became head of the household and shot a man who was harassing one of his sisters.
 He fled, but was caught and imprisoned.
 Villa escaped again and later became a bandit.